Dens49/catdog-cnn-webserver/readme.md

 - webserver GET
 - webserver POST: upload image file to webserver
 - allow saving the image or direct prediction
+- handle duplicate filenames and non-existing target directory when saving uploaded image
 - do actual prediction for that image file

 ### TODOs
-- handle duplicate filenames and non-existing target directory
 - add anaconda environment description to the repository
 - improve styling of index.html